diballesteros/blog-posts/step-by-step-guide-for-first-time-open-source-contribution.md

     - devlog
 ---

-## Step-By-Step guide for the first time Open Source contribution
+### Introduction

 After doing a wide array of coffee chats, one of the most common questions was how to go about contributing to open source.
 So I decided to make an in-depth how-to from the very beginning to the very end.

 This is what I would do as a first-time open source contributor, including:

 -   How to find and request the issue